OSGConnect/connectbook/client-install-user.md

 `~/privatemodules`; for many sites, this is where the `use.own` module looks for personal modules.

-Run `./install.sh` with these two directories.
+Run `./install.sh` with these two directories as arguments.
 The install script will figure out the current version number.

 	$ ./install.sh ~/software/connect-client ~/privatemodules

 N.B.
-Any modules that you have loaded at the time you install Connect Client will be loaded by the Connect Client modulefile _each time you load the `connect-client` module_.
-This ensures that dependencies are handled internally.
-To reduce unnecessary module loads, be sure not to load unnecessary modules before installing.
-You may wish to hand-edit the modulefile to ensure that only true dependencies are listed.
+You may wish to hand-edit the modulefile to ensure that dependencies such as Python are listed.
 Search for `module load` in the installed modulefile.

 After the software is installed, you may use the `module` command to get
 access: